-Bus routes for other areas of the US will be added in Rev 12.
+Bus routes for other areas of the US will be added in the future.
 These data were downloaded from GTFS Feeds (http://transitfeeds.com/) in October 2016.
-GIS software was used to reproject into state plane zones, dedup links, and remove unwanted transportation types (ferry, light rail).
+GIS software was used to reproject into state plane zones, dedup links, and remove non-bus transportation types (ferry, light rail).

-1.11.22 Satellite Data: PM2.5, NO2, SO2, HCHO, CO
+1.9.21 Satellite Data: PM2.5, NO2, SO2, HCHO, CO